Soil respiration: Climate change

 As stated earlier, the CO2 released by soil respiration is a greenhouse gas that will continue to trap energy and increase the global mean temperature if concentrations continue to rise.
 As global temperature rises, so will the rate of soil respiration across the globe thereby leading to a higher concentration of CO2 in the atmosphere, again leading to higher global temperatures.
 This is an example of a positive feedback loop.
-It is estimated that a rise in temperature by 2° Celsius will lead to an additional release of 10 Pg carbon per year to the atmosphere from soil respiration.
+It is estimated that a rise in temperature by 2 °C will lead to an additional release of 10 Pg carbon per year to the atmosphere from soil respiration.
 This is a larger amount than current anthropogenic carbon emissions.
 There also exists a possibility that this increase in temperature will release carbon stored in permanently frozen soils, which are now melting.
 Climate models have suggested that this positive feedback between soil respiration and temperature will lead to a decrease in soil stored carbon by the middle of the 21st century.